Integrality in the Steinberg module and the top-dimensional cohomology of SL_n(O_K): Introduction

 This implies in particular that

-Equation~\eqref{eq:dualizing} converts the problem of computing $\HH^{\GLvcd}(\GL_n \O_K;\Q)$ to the problem of understanding the $\GL_n \O_K$-action on $\St_n(K)$.
-This understanding is precisely what is given by the Integrality Theorem, which is applied directly to prove Theorem~\ref{maintheorem:vanishing}.
+Equation~\eqref{eq:dualizing} converts the problem of computing $\HH^{\SLvcd}(\SL_n \O_K;\Q)$ to the problem of understanding the $\SL_n \O_K$-action on $\St_n(K)$.
+This understanding is precisely what is given by the Integrality Theorem, which is applied directly to prove Theorem~\ref{maintheorem:vanishing} for $\SL_n \O_K$.
+The work of Borel--Serre also implies that $\GL_n \O_K$ satisfies rational Bieri--Eckmann duality, with a dualizing module that is closely related to $\St_n(K)$.
+Using this, we deduce the $\GL_n \O_K$ case of Theorem~\ref{maintheorem:vanishing} from the case of $\SL_n \O_K$.